HISTORY & PRESERVATION

 In the weeks prior to Easter, 1986, Steam Locomotive K160 was transferred by road to Maldon, while a set of rolling stock was taken out along the line hauled by an 0-4-0 diesel locomotive on loan from the APM Broadford Paper Mill.

 The Official Re-opening was on Easter Saturday, 29th March, 1986 with the noted historian Prof. Geoffrey Blainey declaring the Railway open again.
-Trains operated between the Station and the Bendigo Road, a distance of about 1 kilometre only, with the engine pushing the train out from Maldon and pulling it back in.
+Trains operated between the Station and the Bendigo Road, a distance of about 1 kilometre, with the engine pushing the train out from Maldon and pulling it back in.

 A temporary closure of the Castlemaine - Moolort Section of the Maryborough Line by Pacific National commencing on the 17th December, 2004 allowed the running of VGR trains into Castlemaine Station under the Tourist Railway Provisions.
 The first VGR train to Castlemaine Station ran on Saturday the 18th December, 2004 and public trains commenced the following day.
 The Official Opening into Castlemaine was on the 20th March, 2005.